 All across the United States, people are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
-Connecticut expanded opportunities for cottage food producers in 2018 with the passage of Public Act 18-141 (previously Senate Bill 193).
+Connecticut expanded opportunities for cottage food producers in 2018 then in 2022.
 Previously, only farmers could sell homemade food in Connecticut.

 Connecticut cottage food types